-If you are presently enduring a difficult time of conflict or adversity, please remember that God never intends to “park” you in a valley to die of brokenness and despair.
-Rather, He promises to walk you through the valley to the other side (Psalm 23:4).
+If you are presently enduring a difficult time of conflict or adversity, please remember that God will never “park” you in a valley to die of brokenness and despair.
+He will always walk you through the valley to the other sided (Psalm 23:4).

 Rest assured that He will do this for you—in His time.